-NHL betting favourites Pittsburgh Penguins visit the Ottawa Senators for game 4 of the Stanley Cup playoffs Eastern Conference Finals on Friday with a 1-2 deficit – the first time the Pens have been behind in a series this postseason.
+NHL betting favorites Pittsburgh Penguins visit the Ottawa Senators for game 4 of the Stanley Cup playoffs Eastern Conference Finals on Friday with a 1-2 deficit – the first time the Pens have been behind in a series this postseason.
 Mike Hoffman, Marc Methot, Derick Brassard, and Zack Smith all scored for the Sens in the first period of game 3 on Wednesday, after which Pittsburgh goalie Marc-Andre Fleury was pulled outfor Matt Murray, who made 19 saves in his postseason debut.
 Kyle Turris made it (Hawaii) 5-0 at 18:18 of the second, while Ottawa goalkeeper Craig Anderson made 25 saves.
 Sidney Crosby scored the Penguins’lone goal.

 Date: Friday, 19th May